310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Tatsumi %}
 I’m sorry to have kept you all waiting, everyone.
-The staff members seem to have finished the preparations, so it’s time to begin the briefing.
+The staff members seem to have finished the preparations, so I believe it’s time for the briefing.
 {% endbubble %}

 {% bubble Chiaki %}